Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 Invoicing features:

-- Recurring billing on weekly, monthly, quarterly, or yearly schedules
+- Recurring billing on weekly, monthly, quarterly, or yearly schedules — ideal for retainer clients

 - Estimates that convert to invoices with one click after client approval